Inequality in the Age of Pseudonymity: Characterizing Sybil-Proof Measures

 We prove an analogous result to \cref{res:SybilScalePopulation}, i.e., coupling Sybil-proofness with the population insensitivity property implies scale independence (see \cref{res:SybilPopulationScale}).
 However, this requires stronger technical heavy-lifting and additional groundwork, that we now perform.
 Fortunately, this very same groundwork results in several tools which are of immense use through the remainder of the paper.

-We continue by presenting \cref{def:Aggregation}, an additional axiom that is required for the analysis to follow.
-Intuitively, this property implies that an inequality measure does not need to observe an economy's entire wealth distribution; instead, it can observe a ``summarized'' distribution which is shorter by $1$, if the wealth of the omitted index of the original distribution is spread over the summarized distribution's indices. \begin{definition}[Aggregation Invariance] We say an inequality metric $\inequality$ is aggregation invariant \gls{iff} for any wealth distribution $x = \left(x_1, \dots, x_k \right) \in \mathbb{R}_{\ge 0}^k$ with $k \in \mathbb{N}_{\ge 2}$, and any aggregation matrix $\agg \in \mathbb{R}_{\ge 0}^{k \times \left(k-1\right)}$ such that $\sum_{i \in \left[k-1\right]} \left( \agg x \right) = \sum_{j \in \left[k\right]} x_j$, then: $\inequality \left( x \right) = \inequality \left( \agg x \right).$ \end{definition} We prove in \cref{res:SybilAggregation} that this is a strong property, as it implies Sybil-proofness. \begin{restatable}{theorem}{resSybilAggregation} A measure is Sybil-proof \gls{iff} it is invariant under aggregation. \end{restatable} We prove the first direction (Sybil-proofness $\Rightarrow$ aggregation-invariance) by assuming some wealth distribution and aggregation matrix, and constructing a counterfactual distribution where a single actor initially controls the economy's entire wealth.
-This is followed by presenting two Sybil manipulations: one which winds up in the assumed distribution, and another that arrives at the result of applying the aggregation matrix to the assumed distribution.
+We continue by presenting \cref{def:Aggregation}, and showing in \cref{res:SybilAggregation} that this axiom is equivalent to Sybil-proofness.
+Intuitively, this axiom implies that a measure does not need to observe an economy's entire wealth distribution; instead, it can observe a ``summarized'' distribution which is shorter by $1$, if the wealth of the omitted index of the original distribution is spread over the summarized distribution's indices. \begin{definition}[Aggregation Invariance] Measure $\inequality$ is \emph{aggregation invariant} \gls{iff} for any $x = \left(x_1, \dots, x_k \right) \in \mathbb{R}_{\ge 0}^k$ with $k \in \mathbb{N}_{\ge 2}$, and any aggregation matrix $\agg \in \mathbb{R}_{\ge 0}^{\left(k-1\right) \times k}$ such that $\sum_{i \in \left[k-1\right]} \left( \agg x \right)_i = \sum_{j \in \left[k\right]} x_j$, then: $\inequality \left( x \right) = \inequality \left( \agg x \right).$ \end{definition} \begin{restatable}{theorem}{resSybilAggregation} $\inequality$ is aggregation invariant \gls{iff} it is Sybil-proof. \end{restatable} We prove the first direction (Sybil-proofness $\Rightarrow$ aggregation-invariance) by assuming some wealth distribution and aggregation matrix, and constructing a counterfactual distribution where a single actor initially controls all wealth.
+This is followed by presenting two Sybil manipulations: one ending in the assumed distribution, and another that arrives at the result of applying the aggregation matrix to the assumed distribution.
 We show the second direction by letting some hidden and observable wealth distributions, and inductively constructing a sequence of aggregation matrices that take both distributions to a counterfactual ``initial'' distribution where again only a single actor is present.